Vivaldo Mendes

 Open-book assessments

-Testes and exams in this course are undertaken under the open-book assessment norm.
+1. Tests and exams in this course are undertaken under the open-book assessment norm.
 Students can refer to their own resources during the test/exam.
-These resources could be the textbook, individual notes (handwritten or typed notes), Pluto notebooks, and other individual electronic resources (such as pdf files).
+These resources could include the textbook, individual notes (handwritten or typed), Pluto and/or Marimo notebooks, and other individual electronic resources (such as PDF files).

-Tests and exams will be undertaken on one’s laptop using Pluto notebooks.
-Pluto’s use will be a funny, handy tool for learning, teaching, and conducting the evaluation process.
+2. Tests and exams will be undertaken on one’s laptop using Pluto or Marimo notebooks.
+These notebooks will be a fun, handy tool for learning, teaching, and conducting evaluations.